bstew007/landscape-app/docs/WORKLOG-2025-11-13-templates-and-ui.md

 ## Summary
 We added a “Template Mode” for the Mulching calculator so line items can be created directly in an Estimate without a Site Visit.
 We also standardized calculator UI (buttons, headings, client info) and added an in-estimate panel for templates.

+Additionally, we extended Template Mode and the shared result actions to Paver Patio, Retaining Wall, Weeding, Turf Mowing, Planting, Fence, Pruning, and Pine Needles.
+On the estimate page, we added a Refresh button and wired auto-refresh with a spinner for common actions.

 ## Changes Implemented

+0) Estimate page quality-of-life
+- Refresh button added; auto-refresh with a spinner after common actions (add/edit/remove/reorder items).
+- Work area headers now use the area names instead of “Area {id}”.

 1) Contacts
 - Added secondary email/phone